Nets-mobile-acceptance/Netaxept-iOS-SDK/README.md

 * Go to your project target at Build Phases.
 * Add Pia.framework to Link Binary With Libraries.
 * Add Pia.framework to Embedded Binaries from the General tab.

+### NOTE
+Because of enabling Bitcode, the framework size exceeds the 100MB limit of GitHub uploading policy.

+One option is to use Carthage for automated installation.

+Alternatively, if you wish to install the SDK manually, please refer to the following walk-around for uploading to GitHub:
+1. Add "Pia.framework" to your **.gitignore** list
+2. Use [GitHub large file system](https://git-lfs.github.com/) to continue uploading framework within your working project

 ## Usage
 After setup is ready, using PiA SDK is easy.
 For full references, please refer to **Documentation** folder.